-Over the last 10 years I had developed The Waite Group to be a “packaging” enterprise.
-That meant we never actually owned our inventory; rather, we let publishers own it and they in turn earned the most profit in exchange for our taking less risk.
+Over the last ten years, I developed The Waite Group as a “packaging” enterprise.
+That meant we never actually owned our inventory; instead, we let publishers own it, and they, in turn, earned the most profit in exchange for our taking less risk.
 What a favorable arrangement!
-I operated a very fun business with a small number of good editors.
+I operated an enjoyable business with a small number of good editors.

 But something strange happened next.
-Canadian professor Rex Woollard approached me with an ingenious program of his own invention.
-Woollard had devised a teaching program that employed the PC itself to teach one how to program in C. Furthermore, his efforts were based on the content from our best-selling book: C Primer Plus!
+Canadian professor Rex Woollard approached me with an innovative program of his invention.
+Woollard devised a teaching program that employed the PC to teach one how to program in C. Furthermore, his efforts were based on the content from our best-selling book: C Primer Plus!

 Clearly an exciting concept, I presented it to my publisher at Sams, Richard Swadley.
-“But this is software not a book!”, he balked.
-I countered: “We will offer the package with an integral reference to C, so it will be both software and a book–a new way to learn, and perfect for the book store.”
-But Swadely could not be convinced.
-I was stumped; a Sam’s employee had never rejected me like this.
-But Richard was a rising star and the company felt I had too much power, so Richard had the job of putting me in my place.
+“But this is software, not a book!” he balked.
+I countered: “We will offer the package with an integral reference to C, so it will be both software and a book–a new way to learn and perfect for the bookstore.”
+But Swadley could not be convinced.
+I was stumped; Sam’s employee had never rejected me like this.
+But Richard was a rising star, and the company felt I had too much power, so Richard had the job of putting me in my place.
 I almost gave up but then had an idea.

 Waite Group Press was born.

-As I needed to invest $25,000 to print enough books to supply bookstore shelves, this new direction was a sobering proposition.
-Richard told me I would suffer defeat and beg him to take me back.
-But six months later, the book had generated sales of over $400,000.
-This was more income than the combined royalties from ten of our other books.
-I knew now beyond doubt that publishing was for me.
+This new direction was a sobering proposition as I needed to invest $30,000 to print enough books to supply bookstore shelves.
+Richard Swadley had told me this reality would make me suffer defeat and beg him to take me back.
+But six months later, Master C had generated sales of over $400,000.
+This amount was more income than the combined royalties from ten of our other books I did as a packager.

 I was very fortunate to have a stellar work group with me at this time.
 My point man was Scott Calamar.
-Scott and I really clicked.
-We where both excited and bold about creating our own publishing program.
-Yet my “non compete” clauses with other publishers gave me cause for concern.
+Scott and I clicked.
+We were both excited and bold about creating our publishing program.
+Yet my “non-compete” clauses with other publishers gave me cause for concern.
 The solution?
 Carve out a niche that could not edge out those other books!
 Not so difficult to accomplish, as things change quickly in the computer milieu.

-I witnessed a sequence of eras morphing into newer eras still: the C++ language replaced C, Visual Basic replaced Basic, and Windows replaced the venerable standby DOS.
+I witnessed a sequence of eras morphing into newer eras: the C++ language replaced C, Visual Basic replaced Basic, and Windows replaced the venerable standby DOS.
 The outcome?
 It became clear that the computer book world was a moving target.
-It turned out that as long as they are not too restrictive and encompassing, signing non-compete clauses was no barrier to our evolving next steps.
+As long as they were not too restrictive and encompassing, signing non-compete clauses was no barrier to our evolving next steps.